natereid72/gitops/README.md

-# Base Example of Crossplane Repo for Argo CD
+# Testing Crossplane Repo with Argo CD

 This repo will configure Argo CD to install Crossplane and Gatekeeper into the cluster Argo CD is running in.
 Secondly, it installs a Crossplane configuration for Azure Cloud that defines XRDs and Composition to deploy an AKS cluster.
 It then makes an Azure Cloud config (`aks-cluster`) available for creation of the AKS cluster.